Upper bounds on the one-arm exponent for dependent percolation models: The Russo-type inequality for Gaussian fields and applications

 which gives \eqref{e:rusfin} after sending $\varepsilon \to 0$.

 So let us justify \eqref{e:cont1}.
 Recall that $A$ is an increasing continuity event; this means that for almost every $f = f_S + h_S$ there exists $\delta > 0$ such that

 are constant for $s \in (-\delta,\delta)$.
-Then since $f^n_S \to f_S$ in law with respect to the $C^0$-topology, we have \eqref{e:cont1} (by the Portmanteau lemma for instance). \end{proof}
+Then since $f^n_S \to f_S$ in law with respect to the $C^0(\X^d)$-topology, we have \eqref{e:cont1} (by the Portmanteau lemma for instance). \end{proof}

 \begin{remark} Note that in the proof of Proposition \ref{p:russo} we did not require that the Borel set $E$ in the $n$-dimensional Gaussian space generated by $Z^n$ be increasing, since Gaussian isoperimetry is valid for arbitrary sets.
-This allows us to avoid any requirement that $q \star \varphi_i$ be a positive function, in contrast to the discretisation approach in \cite{mv20}. \end{remark}
+Hence we do not need $q \star \varphi_i$ to be a positive function, which allows us to lift the requirement that $q \ge 0$ appearing in \cite{mv20}. \end{remark}